Becky Downie: 2024

 Downie began her season at the Cairo World Cup, qualifying to event finals on the uneven bars where she finished seventh.
 At the English Championships she placed third on bars.
 At British Championships she competed bars and beam, qualifying to event finals on bars where she finished sixth.
 She was named to the European Championships team, alongside Alice Kinsella, Ondine Achampong (later replaced by Abigail Martin), Ruby Evans, and Georgia-Mae Fenton.
 Together they won silver in the team final behind Italy.

 In June Downie was selected to represent Great Britain at the 2024 Summer Olympics alongside Kinsella, Evans, Fenton, and Martin.
 During qualifications at the Olympic Games, Downie helped Great Britain qualify to the team final and individually she qualified to the uneven bars final.
-During the team final Downie contributed scores on uneven bars and balance beam towards Great Britains fourth place finish.
+During the team final Downie contributed scores on uneven bars and balance beam towards Great Britain's fourth place finish.
 During the uneven bars final she fell off the apparatus and finished in seventh place.

+2025

+In January 2025 Downie underwent two shoulder surgeries to repair her labrum and rotator cuff at the same time, targeting a 2026 return.
+She later revealed that shortly after returning from the Paris Olympics she was diagnosed with uterine fibroids, which due to their large size required abdominal surgery.
+She underwent a third surgery in 2025, a successful myomectomy to remove 10 fibroids.

+2026

+Downie made her return to competition following her three surgeries at English Championships, where she won silver on the uneven bars and placed seventh on balance beam.
+She was selected to represent Great Britain at the 2026 World Championships alongside Ruby Evans, Abigail Martin, Alice Kinsella, Alia Leat, and alternate Shantae-Eve Amankwaah.